EmCarlss/Coursera_Getting_and_cleaning_data/Codebook.md

 freq.BodyGyroMag\
 freq.BodyGyroJerkMag

-Mean (mean) and standard deviation (std) was estimated from these signals.
+Mean (mean) and standard deviation (std) were estimated from these signals.

 **Additional transformations and calculations within the Coursera project:**